heloisatambara/MAE0121/README.md

 ## Trigonometry calculator
 Chose the value x, and a number n high enough for the approximation, chose whether you want to calculate sin, cos, tan, cossec, sec or cotan and it gives you the corresponding.

+## ATM Machine
+Enter a number and it will give you some options of withdrawing this money on bills